Kristina01111000/Drws_site/README.md

 Get a new security plugin

-Also try setting a background color for the pages send him screenshots if they look good/bad
+Also try setting a background color for the pages send him screenshots if they look good/bad we will redirect the QR code page to whatever we want to send it to